compendio/goldbug-manual/README.md

 ### 11.3 StarBeam downloads

-To load a file with StarBeam, the user needs the StarBeam magnet of the file.
+To load a file with StarBeam, the user needs the StarBeam Magnet of the file.
 The user receives this from his friend, who wants to send a file.

 The user then simply copies the magnetic URI into the sub-tab for the magnetic URIs.
 Before that, the user should activate the checkbox "Receiving" in the download sub-tab.
 This is deactivated in advance by default, so that no unwanted files are received.

 The user then tells his friend that he has inserted the magnet URI and then the friend can start the transmission.
-The download starts as soon as a transmitter sends the file via the echo and through the crypto channel of the magnet.
+The download starts as soon as a transmitter sends the file via the echo and through the crypto channel of the Magnet.

 Figure: StarBeam File Transfer - Incoming Files